slytechs-repos/slytechs-repos/README.md

 ```

 ### jNetWorks API (Examples coming soon!)
-[**jNetWorks**][jnetworks] provides a more sophisticated API and significantly higher performance for multi-CPU packet capture with support for hardware acceleration.
-You can chosee to use a simple **libpcap** extension or [**Napatech SmartNIC**][jntapi] drivers to hardware accelerate network capture and IPF processing.
-Perfomance using [**jNetWorks**][jnetworks] is suitable for traffic rates upto 100Gbps (1/10/25/40/100Gbps) with **SmartNICs**.
+[**jNetWorks SDK**][jnetworks] provides a more sophisticated API and significantly higher performance for multi-CPU packet capture with support for hardware acceleration.
+You can chosee to use a simple **libpcap** extension or [**Napatech SmartNIC**][jnetntapi] drivers to hardware accelerate network capture and IPF processing.
+Perfomance using [**jNetWorks SDK**][jnetworks] is suitable for traffic rates upto 100Gbps (1/10/25/40/100Gbps) with **SmartNICs**.
 You can configure capture and spread the load of processing the data onto multiple-CPUs in your system, with zero-copy from the NICs to your application thread.

 ## Roadmap